 - This dressing is meant to be zippy, but if it’s too much of a lime kick, feel free to add a touch of maple syrup or honey to sweeten to your taste.

 - If you really hate cilantro, rather than trying to sub anything in here, I would recommend making my Basil Vinaigrette.

 - Fresh lime juice really is the best combo here, but you can also use white wine vinegar if you don’t have fresh limes.

-- I like to make creamy dressings by adding a raw egg into the blender.
+- I like to make creamy dressings by adding a raw egg to the blender.
 This creates a very creamy, slightly thicker dressing that is so good.
-It’s also a great way to get that creamy effect if you’re dairy free.
+It’s also a great way to get that creamy effect if you’re dairy-free.
 However that does involve raw eggs, so that decision is up to you, and what’s best for you.
 You can get a similar effect by adding a couple of tablespoons of good quality mayo to your finished dressing as well, but it’s not quite as good.

 I really hope you enjoy this Cilantro Lime Dressing!
 If you do get a chance to make this recipe, I’d love to hear from you in the comments.

 - 1/4 cup lime juice - freshly squeezed